 Ensure the system pre- and co-requisites are met for hardware and software in a z/VM environment.
+See "Software Requirements" on page 21.

 z/VM characteristics: OSA/SF for z/VM runs in its own OSA/SF server virtual machine with the following characteristics: